zenoss/ZenPacks.zenoss.ZenPackLib/docs/command_line.rst

 py_to_yaml
 **********

-The *py_to_yaml* action is designed for a very specific purpose that most people will not find useful.
+The *py_to_yaml* command is designed for a very specific purpose that most people will not find useful.
 Earlier pre-release versions of zenpacklib required that the ZenPack be defined via a call to zenpacklib.ZenPackSpec() with Python data structures instead of via a YAML file. *py_to_yaml* converts this style of definition to a YAML file suitable for use with current versions of zenpacklib.

 Example usage: